luizbafilho/helm-chart-publisher/README.md

 $ curl -i -X PUT -F repo=stable -F chart=@$HOME/charts/stable/mariadb-0.5.9.tgz http://localhost:8080/charts
 ```

-This command will upload the chart file to a Amazon S3 bucket, updates the current `index.yaml` and upload it too.
+This command will upload the chart file to an Amazon S3 bucket, updates the current `index.yaml` and upload it too.

 The indexes are available via publisher under `/:repo/index.yaml` path.
 For example to access the `stable` index.
 ```